 Migrating to the cloud is smart but it’s not always easy.
-It can be a complicated process that requires a substantial investment of time and resources.
+It can be a complicated process requiring a substantial investment of time and resources.
 Yet the benefits make the journey well worthwhile.
-Many of those who have completed the process confirm that they are realizing improved read performance and reliability as well as reduced stress on staff and lower total cost of ownership.
+Many of those who have completed the process confirm they are realizing improved read performance and reliability as well as reduced stress on staff and lower total cost of ownership.

 The stakes are high as you move into the brave new world of cloud hosting and it’s easy to feel intimidated but the general issue is really one you’ve probably faced before – how to move workload

 from one data platform to another.
 To understand what a successful migration looks like is to understand what success means for your workload.
 We can break this down into how workload performs against how resources are used to execute that workload.

 Before you begin the migration, you should conduct a baseline inventory of your current on-premise architecture and determine the scope of your migration.
 When you have a full grasp of your applications, your hosts, and their architecture, you reduce the possibility of missing dependencies during your migration.
 Start by surveying all your databases and stack ranking them in terms of usage and potential risk.
 This will allow you to take a phased approach, starting with the database with the lowest usage and lower risk in case of failure.
 As you migrate each successive database – learning from any mistakes and confirming best practices – your team will gain expertise and confidence that will be helpful when the time comes to migrate the databases more heavily used and pose a greater risk.